npsaltakis/content-search-ai/docs/EVALUATION_RESULTS.md

 ## Main Findings

 1. The threshold variants changed the **size of the accepted result set** substantially.
-2. In this sampled PDF experiment, the threshold variants did **not improve the top-5 relevance profile**.
+2. In this sampled PDF experiment, using evaluation cutoff `K=5`, the threshold variants did **not improve the top-5 relevance profile**.
 3. Increasing the threshold from `0.0` to `0.5` reduced average returned pages per query from `746.1` to `440.8`.
 4. The current default `mean + 0.3 * std` reduced result-set size compared with looser settings, while keeping the same observed top-5 relevance profile as the tested alternatives.